RonitS07/Trading_Agent/deployment.md

 ---

-**Congratulations!** Your Trading_Future app is now live and accessible to the world. 🚀
+**Congratulations!** Your TradePilot app is now live and accessible to the world. 🚀